freqtrade/freqtrade/docs/rest-api.md

 #### Using the WebSocket

 Once connected to the WebSocket, the bot will broadcast RPC messages to anyone who is subscribed to them.
-To subscribe to a message, you must first subscribe to the message types.
-This can be done by sending a JSON request through the WebSocket:
+To subscribe to a list of messages, you must send a JSON request through the WebSocket like the one below.
+The `data` key must be a list of message type strings.

 ``` json
 {